Colormark/Bricklayer/README.md

  bl-tableview-autorefreshdata	  	:自动刷新数据

-#bl-tablecellview                 	:Item in tableview, Auto create from datasource.
+Node：bl-tablecellview                 	:Item in tableview, Auto create from datasource.
-#bl-tablecellview-prototype       	:Prototype of tablecellview.
+Node：bl-tablecellview-prototype       	:Prototype of tablecellview.
 ==>Attributes:
  bl-identifier                  		:You can set >1 prototypes with deffrent identifier and select prototype in datadelegate.

-#bl-tableview-loadmore            	:Auto create by tableview.
+Node：bl-tableview-loadmore            	:Auto create by tableview.

 >>Before render
 ---<bl-tableview>